blakdragan7/BDSaveSystem-Documentation/The-Basics.md

 FScopedSaveGame's are backed by a custom USaveGame object that handles all the actual disk read and writes.
 So most concepts that apply to the default unreal save game system also apply here.

+To create a new scope, use `NewScopeLevel` function.
+This function takes a FScopedSaveGame and a scope.
+It will return a new FScopedSaveGame that is backed by the same USaveGame object as the parent.
+This new FScopedSaveGame will have the same slot as the parent, but will have the new scope.
+This allows for "partitioning" data so that saving and loading data is easier.
+For example, you can have a scope for the player state, and a scope for the player pawn.
+This way, you can load the player state and pawn separately without having to manually filter the data.

 ### UDSCSaveSystemModuleBlueprintLibrary

 UDSCSaveSystemModuleBlueprintLibrary is a blueprint function library used to expose all of the functions required for FScopedSaveGame to blueprints.
 It is a static class that can be accessed from any blueprint.